tyeth/TapoP100/README.md

-p100.getDeviceInfo()  # Returns dict with all the device info of the connected plug p100.getDeviceName()  # Returns the name of the connected plug set in the app
+p100.getDeviceInfo()  # Returns dict with all the device info of the connected plug p100.getDeviceName()  # Returns the name of the connected plug set in the app p100.getCountDownRules()  # Returns the countdown rule.
+Useful to check if you need to update them

 p100.handshake()  # DEPRECATED
 p100.login()  # DEPRECATED